When to Use the Personal a

 We love our dog.

-When the direct object refers to indefinite, non-specific, or anonymous people (people with whom we don't have an emotional connection), we do not need to use a personal a.
+When the direct object refers to indefinite or non-specific people (people who may not even exist) or anonymous people (people with whom we don't have an emotional connection), we do not need to use a personal a.
 In this situation the direct object has become depersonified; it's being treated more like an object than a person.
 This tends to happen with verbs like buscar, necesitar, and encontrar:

 Armando está buscando tres obreros.